Our Approach: Human-Centered Design with a Mission

 Quick Wins First

-We focus our design efforts on creating “Quick Wins First”, using a 2-by-2 impact-feasibility design matrix method during the different phases of its design work to help clients prioritize and focus the team on “low hanging fruit” milestones which can produce rapid impact and drive momentum for stakeholders.
+We focus our design efforts on creating “Quick Wins First”.
+Using a 2-by-2 impact-feasibility design matrix to help clients prioritize and focus the team on “low hanging fruit”, we can produce rapid impact and drive momentum for stakeholders.

 We maintain a coded database of prior design solutions and processes, tagged by location, service type, success factor/pain point, and 10+ additional criteria.
 When starting a new engagement, our staff query this database to produce a set of design patterns/trends which can be applied to the new work.